epogrebnyak/impression/README.md

 cookiecutter https://github.com/epogrebnyak/impression
 ```

-The way you may anwser questions is sililar to this:
+The way you may anwser questions is similar to this:

 ```console
 λ cookiecutter https://github.com/epogrebnyak/impression